kadena-docs/kadena-docs/docs/guides/transactions/sign-submit-transactions.md

 As discussed in Transaction models, there are two type of transactions:

-- Transactions that are completed in a single execution step are executed (exec) transactions.
+- Transactions that are completed in a single execution step are execution (exec) transaction requests.
-- Transaction that are completed using more than one step are continued (cont) transactions.
+- Transaction that are completed using more than one step are continuation (cont) transaction requests.

 To handle these two transaction types, there are two API request formats that you can define in YAML files: